View or download PDF versions of the checklist:

 - Commitment to refuse entry to symptomatic individuals who refuse to wear a mask.

-- Plan to do temperature checks on anyone entering the building including employees (policy for employees who have a temperature, PPE for temperature takers).
+- Plan to do temperature checks and symptom screening with anyone entering the building, including employees (with policy for employees who have a temperature, PPE for temperature takers).

 - Plan to increase security for surge to anticipate increasingly chaotic social conditions.